Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: MLMC in for approximation of SDEs

 \subsubsection{Statement of sufficient conditions}

-We now discuss the necessary conditions imposed on a numerical method applied to \eqref{eq:langevin} that ensure that the estimates \eqref{ml_ass} hold uniformly in time as described above.
-In doing so, it would be instructive to decompose the global error analysis to the one step error and the regularity of the scheme.
-In order to do so, we introduce the notation $x^h_{k,x_s} $ for the process at time $k$ with initial condition $x_s$ at time $s<k$.
-If it is clear from the context which initial condition is used we just write $x^h_{k}$.
-We also define the conditional expectation operator as $\E_n[\cdot]:=\E[\cdot | \mathcal{F}_{n}]$.
+We now discuss the necessary conditions imposed on a generic numerical method \eqref{eq:genpro} to estimate MLMC variance.
+We decompose the global error into the one step error and the regularity of the scheme.
+To proceed we introduce the notation $x^h_{k,x_s} $ for the process at time $k$ with initial condition $x_s$ at time $s<k$.
+If it is clear from the context what initial condition is used we just write $x^h_{k}$.
+We also define the conditional expectation operator as $\E_n[\cdot]:=\E[\cdot | \mathcal{F}_{n}]$, where $\mathcal{F}_n := \sigma \left( x^h_k : k \leq n \right)$ .

-We now have the following definition
+We now have the following definition.